-Stage 3: Describing Risk and Assigning Controls
+Stage 3: Describing Risk and Assigning Controls for the Board Assurance Framework, the corporate risk register, directorate and team risks.

 - 43. Risks are described in a clear, concise and consistent manner to ensure common understanding by all.
 Describing risk in this way enables effective controls, actions or contingency plans, to be put in place to reduce the likelihood of the risk materialising. - 44.
 When wording the risk, it is helpful to think about it in four parts.
 For example: "There is a risk that....
-This is caused by and would result in.... leading to an impact upon" - 45.
-The Trust's standard for recording risks is to define risks in relation to:
+This is caused by .... and would result in.... leading to an impact upon ....."

-- A Risk is described as something uncertain that may happen and could prevent us from meeting our objectives. - The Cause is the problem or issue that 'could' cause the risk to happen. - The Effect is the result of something that will happen if we do nothing about the risk
+45. The Trust's standard for recording risks is to define risks in relation to:

-- The Impact is the wider impact of the risk on the objectives if we do nothing. - 46.
+- A Risk is described as something uncertain that may happen and could prevent us from meeting our objectives. - The Cause is the problem or issue that 'could' cause the risk to happen. - The Effect is the result of something that will happen if we do nothing about the risk - The Impact is the wider impact of the risk on the objectives if we do nothing. - 46.
 An example of describing risk in the Trust standard is detailed in table 1 below: